TroyCaywood/Python/100 Days of Code/Day-3/Day-3.md

 **Multiple If Statemnets in Succession**
 - If statements can be used in succession.
 Compared to elif, multiple If statements evalute if the statement is True regardless of wether the prior If statement was True or not.

 In this example, we create the variable bill and set it's value to 0 before entering our if statement.
 Then, the if statement evaluates their age and sets the value of bill according to their age.
 We then create the wants_photo input within the original if statement and add another if statement for Y that adds 3 to the value of bill and then prints the bill total.
+Note that the indentation of the if statements matters as far as when they run during the program.
 ```python
 print("Welcome to the rollercoaster!")